 Serious Debate About Homosexuality and Human Rights

-The essence of the hot debate boiled down to the modern battlefield struggle between secular civil rights urging equality for all and religious faith-based beliefs that ‘God’s Word’ is the ultimate arbiter of truth among people, especially when it comes to homosexuality.
+The essence of the hot debate boiled down to the modern struggle between secular civil rights urging equality for all and religious faith-based beliefs that ‘God’s Word’ is the ultimate arbiter of truth among people, especially when it comes to sexuality.

 “The universal declaration of human rights is founded on the principle that all human beings are equal in dignity and rights.
-The abolition of Cayman’s anti-gay laws was based on the fact that they were a violation of international human rights law… Reverend Sykes’ lack of tolerance of minorities may be viewed as inconsistent with his role as a religious leader; however I would argue that it is utterly and undeniably incompatible with his role on the Human Rights Commission whose primary responsibility is to promote understanding and observance of human rights in Cayman.”
+The abolition of Cayman’s anti-gay laws (imposed by the UK) was based on the fact that they were in violation of international human rights law… Reverend Sykes’ lack of tolerance of minorities may be viewed as inconsistent with his role as a Christian leader; however I (Coleman) would argue that it is utterly and undeniably incompatible with his role on the Human Rights Commission whose primary responsibility is to promote understanding and observance of human rights in the Caymans.”

 An anonymous opposition hand wrote: “It seems to me that there is a big gay rights lobby in this country, trying to hide itself under the human rights umbrella, for no other purpose than to try to guilt us into submission… by making us believe that we are backward and hateful because we hold true to our convictions… the Bible is very clear on God’s stance towards the practice of homosexuality.
 It states that these acts are sinful, just like adultery and fornication and other sexual immorality.
 I don’t say that to offend anyone or to pick a fight.
 If you are a Christian, you must recognize that the practice of homosexuality is a sin.”